Andrew Lloyd Webber: Early years

 In the summer of 1967, Alan Doggett, a family friend of the Lloyd Webbers who had assisted on The Likes of Us and who was the music teacher at the Colet Court school in London, commissioned Lloyd Webber and Rice to write a piece for the school's choir.
 Doggett requested a "pop cantata" along the lines of Herbert Chappell's The Daniel Jazz (1963) and Michael Hurd's Jonah-Man Jazz (1966), both of which had been published by Novello and were based on the Old Testament.
 The request for the new piece came with a 100-guinea advance from Novello.
 This resulted in Joseph and the Amazing Technicolor Dreamcoat, a retelling of the biblical story of Joseph, in which Lloyd Webber and Rice humorously pastiched a number of pop-music styles such as Elvis-style rock'n'roll, Calypso and country music.
 Joseph began life as a short cantata that gained some recognition on its second staging with a favourable review in The Times.
 For its subsequent performances, Rice and Lloyd Webber revised the show and added new songs to expand it to a more substantial length.
 Continued expansion eventually culminated in a 1972 stage musical and then a two-hour-long production being staged in the West End in 1973 on the back of the success of Jesus Christ Superstar.

 In 1969, Rice and Lloyd Webber wrote a song for the Eurovision Song Contest called "Try It and See", which was not selected.
 With rewritten lyrics, it became "King Herod's Song" in their third musical, Jesus Christ Superstar (1970).
 Debuting on Broadway in 1971, by 1980 the musical had grossed more than worldwide.
 Running for over eight years in London between 1972 and 1980, it held the record for longest-running West End musical before it was overtaken by Cats in 1989.
 The planned follow-up to Jesus Christ Superstar was a musical comedy based on the Jeeves and Wooster novels by P. G. Wodehouse.
 Tim Rice was uncertain about this venture, partly because of his concern that he might not be able to do justice to the novels that he and Lloyd Webber so admired.
 Rice backed out of the project and Lloyd Webber subsequently wrote the musical Jeeves with Alan Ayckbourn, who provided the book and lyrics.
 Jeeves failed to make any impact at the box office and closed after a run of only 38 performances in the West End in 1975.
-Many years later, Lloyd Webber and Ayckbourn revisited this project, producing a thoroughly reworked and more successful version entitled By Jeeves (1996).
+Many years later, Lloyd Webber and Ayckbourn revisited this project, producing a thoroughly reworked and more successful version titled By Jeeves (1996).